 At The Elizabeth Ann Clune Montessori school of Ithaca we prepare leadership in an equitable, just and peaceful world.

 Montessori is Child-centered.

 Many schools where teachers take center stage talk about being child-centered.
 The Elizabeth Ann Clune Montessori School of Ithaca is truly child-centered.
-In Montessori we speak of the “triad” of child, environment, and teacher, where each part of the triad is as important as the other.
-In Montessori we believe that each child possesses many gifts and is not merely an empty mug to be filled by an all-knowing jug (the teacher).
-This approach demands confident and skilled professionals who allow the child to be an active participant in his or her learning.
+At EAC, we speak of the “triad” of child, environment, and teacher, where each part of the triad is as important as the other.
+At EAC, we believe that each child possesses many gifts and is not merely an empty mug to be filled by an all-knowing jug (the teacher).
+This approach demands confident and skilled professionals who allow the child to be an active participant in their learning.
 It also means that all school decisions are driven by what is best for the children.

 Montessori is a meticulously prepared environment where every element of the curriculum, the materials, and the classroom are designed to engage the young learner.

 Maria Montessori crafted an educational approach and developed materials that provide a blueprint for implementing what Swiss educational reformer Johann Heinrich Pestalozzi and American philosopher John Dewey posed only as theory: that education should be based on a pedagogical method corresponding to the natural order of each child’s individual development and concrete experiences.
 In the 1920’s American public schools chose the Henry Ford factory assembly line as a model, a model which persists in many schools to this day.
 Montessori schools, however, believe that educational environments should neither feel nor look like factories (either physically or curricularly) and that they should stress cooperative learning with holistic curriculum and instruction.

 Montessori stresses learning by doing and by teaching others.